sunitharamu-1983/GENAI-Learning-Journey/07_Articles/Embeddings_Part_2.md

 ## Layman Analogy:

-Imagine you want to understand which team members work closely together.
+_Imagine you want to understand which team members work closely together.
 Word2Vec would shadow each person individually and observe who they talk to during the day.
 GloVe would pull the entire email and chat history of the organisation at once and count — across all time — who communicated with whom and how often.
 GloVe sees the full picture, not just today's snapshot.
+_
 ---
-Take your time to absorb this Sunitha — and when you're ready, write your piece. 🎯 FastText is next and it's a short, satisfying story — GloVe sets it up perfectly!